coldfrontlabs/coldfrontlabs-drupalsi/README.md

     version: 2.0                        # Builds out the full version based on the distro version.
 In this case it would be 7.x-2.0
     build_type: 'get'
                                         #  Options:
-                                        #    'make'  _>  Build the site using a drush make file
+                                        #    'make'  _>  Build the profile using a drush make file.
+Optionally from a remote file source.
+See distro_build_args for more details
-                                        #    'svn'   _>  Checkout the site with Subversion
+                                        #    'drush' _>  Download the site with drush
                                         #    'git'   _>  Clone the site with Git
-                                        #    'get'   _>  Download the Drupal distribution with an HTTP GET request
+                                        #    'local' _>  Profile which is already present.
+For example the 'standard' install profile in Drupal.
+Used to generate the dependency tree in Puppet.

     build_location: 'https://updates.dropfort.com/fserver/release_history'
     build_args:                         # Arguments to add to the build_location method.
 For example with 'get' requests, adds key/value pairs to the URL via querystring parameters.
 Defaults to ''.